-The idea behind purchasing any sort of survival gear is to rough it in the woods so that the fullest potential of the gear can either be utilized, or traded off for a better piece of equipment that is more ideal for the wearer.
+The idea behind purchasing any sort of survival gear is to rough it in the woods so that the fullest potential of the gear can either be utilized or traded off for a better piece of equipment that is more ideal for the wearer.
 This can be done by creating a list of different exercises, drills, and tactics that will test the gear, no matter what it is, to discover if the wearer should part for something better or to adjust and prepare their current gear to their standards.

 Plate Carriers, Chest Rigs, and Combat Belts

-One of the first most important factors that will need to be properly tested when buying equipment such as plate carriers, chest rigs and combat belts is maxing out the weight capacity.
-Many people buy plate carriers and never purchase ballistics plates, therefore they do not know what their body is capable of when it comes to eventually carrying excruciating weight.
+One of the first most important factors that will need to be properly tested when buying equipment such as plate carriers, chest rigs, and combat belts is maxing out the weight capacity.
+Many people buy plate carriers and never purchase ballistics plates, therefore they do not know what their body is capable of when it comes to eventually carry excruciating weight.
 Many individuals do not fully load all the munitions on their chest rigs or combat belts which doesn’t allow them to discover the shortcomings that might occur when they finally do.

 The best piece of advice is to purchase all the needed gear and equipment beforehand.
 For example, purchase ballistics plates so that the body can adjust to the full weight when utilized.
-For chest rigs and combat belts, load every magazine and test the max weight of the gear while running two mile drills, five mile hikes, or getting down from prone position to couch several times over while training to see where the gear snags, catches, or doesn’t comply.
+For chest rigs and combat belts, load every magazine and test the max weight of the gear while running two-mile drills, five-mile hikes, or getting down from prone position to couch several times over while training to see where the gear snags, catches or doesn’t comply.
 Some basic exercises also include: